Emurasoft/emurasoft.github.io/en/dlg/properties/language_server/index.md

 # Language Server page

-TheLanguage Server page allows you to set properties related to language server.
+The **Language Server** page allows you to set properties related to language server.

 ##